Chè Thái (Vietnamese Fruit Cocktail)

 Tips for Pandan Jelly

-How to Make Pandan Worm-Like Jelly (Banh Lot)
+How to Make Pandan Noodle Jelly (Cendol Banh Lot Style)

-– Set Up First: Have your potato ricer and ice bath ready before you start cooking.
-The batter thickens quickly, so you’ll need to work fast to press it into the ice bath while it’s still warm.
+✔️ Prep Ahead: Have your potato ricer and ice bath ready to go—once the batter thickens, you’ll need to work quickly while it’s still hot and pliable.

-– Stir Constantly: Use a rubber spatula to stir and scrape the bottom of the pot as you cook the batter.
-This ensures even cooking and prevents clumps or burning.
+✔️ Stir Like You Mean It: Use a rubber spatula to stir and scrape constantly as it cooks.
+This keeps things smooth and prevents clumps or sticking at the bottom.

 Tips for Assembling Che Thai